What is the extended federal tax deadline in 2024 for business and individual filers?

 What if I am receiving a refund?

-If you have questions about the extended federal tax return due date, penalties, or filing in general, reach out to a Rocket Lawyer network attorney or tax professional for affordable legal advice.
+If you have questions about the extended federal tax return due date, penalties, or filing in general, reaching out to a Rocket Legal Pro™ or a Tax Pro is an easy and reliable way to get affordable legal or tax advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.